kockie69/RPJ/docs/easter.md

 # Easter / Resonance filter <a name="easter"></a>
 ![easter image](./easter.png)

-Easter is a resonance filter module that delivers 2 different resonators.
+Easter is a Polyphonic resonance filter module that delivers 2 different resonators.
 A resonator is a Band pass filter (BPF) that can be made to have a very narrow peak.

 One of the resonators delivered is a standard type (ResonA) and the other is a Smith-Angell resonator (ResonB).